KoukeNeko/doeshing_one_2026/README.md

 ## 📄 Deployment Notes

 - Tailwind + typography plugin is fully static and deployment ready for Vercel.
-- Grab the Supabase pooled URL via `supabase db credentials get`, then run the migrate/generate scripts whenever the schema changes.
+- Ensure `DATABASE_URL` targets your production PostgreSQL instance, then run the migrate/generate scripts whenever the schema changes.
 - `NEXT_PUBLIC_SITE_URL` should point to the deployed host to ensure accurate Open Graph links.
 - NextAuth tables are already modeled in Prisma for future admin routes; enable when needed.